-- Step 39 If you want to eventually use the Inventory Manager or the Topology Tool, your client machine must be set up properly.
+If you have an existing repository prior to ISC 5.1, refer to the Cisco IP Solution Center Installation Guide, 5.1 for detailed steps on how to move your repository to ISC 5.1.
+If you want to eventually use the Inventory Manager or the Topology Tool, your client machine must be set up properly.
 Proceed to the "Launching Topology Tool" section on page 2-26.
-This section explains what occurs and leads you to the launching explanations in the Cisco IP Solution Center Infrastructure Reference, 5.1.
-Then, proceed to Step 40. - Step 40 To uninstall ISC, proceed to the "Uninstalling ISC" section on page 2-26.

-To determine if servers are installed correctly, use the WatchDog commands explained in the Cisco IP Solution Center Infrastructure Reference, 5.1.
+This section explains what occurs and leads you to the launching explanations in the Cisco IP Solution Center Infrastructure Reference , 5.2 .
+Then, proceed to Step 40.
+To uninstall ISC, proceed to the "Uninstalling ISC" section on page 2-26.
+To determine if servers are installed correctly, use the WatchDog commands explained in the Cisco IP Solution Center Infrastructure Reference , 5.2 .